LeoNiedermeier/LeoNiedermeier.github.io/_docs/java/java8/ocap/overload_method_resolution.md

 > * C does not inherit mA.
 > * The signature of mC is a subsignature (§8.4.2) of the signature of mA.
 >
-> ... und access modifiert müssen passen
+> ... und access modifier müssen passen

 * It is a compile-time error if an instance method overrides a static method.